It may be the most famous Canadian photo of the Second World War.

 When Campbell marched down New Westminster’s Eighth Street with his regiment that fall day on the way to war, he was already famous in his own right.
 Harry was a star centre for the New Westminster Salmonbellies, a professional lacrosse team.
 Thanks to his skills scoring goals as well as his penchant for fighting, (104 penalty minutes in the 1937 season), Campbell helped propel the team to win the 1937 Mann Cup, the Canadian lacrosse championship.
 The victory sparked spontaneous bonfires, parades and overall raucous celebrations in the Royal City 83 years ago this month.

-For defeating the eastern team Orillia Tigers in the best of five tournament, Harry received a gold watch, a framed certificate, and a souvenir lacrosse ball.
+For defeating the eastern team Orillia Terriers in the best of five tournament, Harry received a gold watch, a framed certificate, and a souvenir lacrosse ball.
 Sportswriters commented on Campbell’s four assists, noting that he “physically collapsed after Game Two”, and highlighted his trademark technique of swinging his lacrosse stick at opponents.

 “He had all the side teeth knocked out, and 3,000 stick marks in his head,” said his son, Lawrence, describing his father’s role on the team partly as a “goon”.
 “They didn’t wear helmets or masks in those days.”

 Other lacrosse teams in the area tried to recruit Harry, including the Adanacs.
 Aside from his stint with the Salmonbellies, Harry also played for Richmond, before the war.

 Campbell came west sometime around 1936 from his native Montreal, where he had played professionally for that city’s Montreal Maroons lacrosse team for two seasons.
 His career started in 1926, with Verdun.
 Harry, born in 1907, also was on Montreal’s inaugural Young Men’s Hebrew Association Jewish junior lacrosse team.